YoussefShabo/Laundrylockers/laundryless-app/README.md

 npm run deploy --message "Your custom commit message here"

-Please ensure your contributions adhere to the project's coding standards and include appropriate tests.
+Please ensure your contributions adhere to the project's coding standards and include appropriate tests.test